frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 **Native Representaiton**

 If supported, values `MUST` be natively represented by a data format.
 If not supported, the field `MUST` contain a string with list items separated by a delimiter which is `,` (comma) by default e.g. `value1,value2`.
-The list items `MUST` be serialized in default format of the corresponding `itemType`.
+The list items `MUST` be serialized using a default format of the corresponding `itemType`.
 The delimiter can be customised with this additional property:

 - **delimiter**: specifies the character sequence which separates list items.
 If not present, the default is `,` (comma).